-Royal Caribbean Cruises Ltd. is dedicated to ensuring that our guests enjoy a safe and secure cruise vacation.
+Royal Caribbean Group is dedicated to ensuring that our guests enjoy a safe and secure cruise vacation.
 Occasionally, despite the best intentions of everyone involved, a safety or security incident may occur.
 In such cases, we are prepared to respond in a timely, effective and caring manner, and to learn from the incident so that we can implement procedures to help prevent future incidents.
-Many aspects of our safety and security programs are sensitive; however, the following sections provide information about some of RCL’s initiatives, policies and procedures in these important areas.
+Many aspects of our safety and security programs are sensitive; however, the following sections provide information about some of the Group’s initiatives, policies and procedures in these important areas.

 Safety (Regulatory, Prevention, Navigation, Security)

 The Cruise Vessel Security and Safety Act requires cruiselines that operate in United States waters to make a Security Guide available to guests.
 This Security Guide is provided pursuant to that United States law.

 The safety and security of our guests and crew is our highest priority.
 Allegations of crime, missing person reports and medical emergencies are taken seriously and we are committed to responding in an effective and caring manner for those involved.
 Each of our ships is staffed with dedicated security and medical teams to respond to alleged crimes and medical situations, respectively.
 They are onboard, on duty and available at all times.